Indefinite Einstein metrics on nice Lie groups: Nice Lie algebras and nice diagrams

-With this language, an element $\epsilon=(\epsilon_1,\dotsc, \epsilon_n)$ of $((\Z^*)^n)$ lies in $H$ if and only if $\logsign\epsilon=(\logsign\epsilon_1,\dotsc, \logsign\epsilon_n)$ lies in the kernel of the matrix $M_{\Delta,2}$ obtained by projecting the (integer) entries of $M_\Delta$ to $\Z_2$. \begin{remark} There is a different well-known method to attach a nice nilpotent Lie algebra to an undirected graph, where each node and edge define an element of the nice basis, and nonzero Lie brackets correspond to pairs of nodes connected by an edge (see e.g. \cite{LauretWill:Einstein}).
+lies in the kernel of the matrix $M_{\Delta,2}$ obtained by projecting the (integer) entries of $M_\Delta$ to $\Z_2$. \begin{remark} There is a different well-known method to attach a nice nilpotent Lie algebra to an undirected graph, where each node and edge define an element of the nice basis, and nonzero Lie brackets correspond to pairs of nodes connected by an edge (see e.g. \cite{LauretWill:Einstein}).
 The resulting Lie algebra is always two-step, and therefore admits no Einstein metric of nonzero scalar curvature (see~\cite{ContiRossi:EinsteinNilpotent}). \end{remark}